prasadshivendra54/WebsiteLerner-Blog-Assignmnet/README.md

 - Set the token in request header in Postman, once validated, in the request - `x-api-key`

-Example:- key :- `x-api-key`, and value:- `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2NGZlMDgwZWQwNjRlMWI1MTEwN2Q3NzIiLCJpYXQiOjE2OTQzNzAxNjF9.uSQXSZBPLAy69GcE8NsDNjrRbNs0QxLkeZws7H3YnXQ` NOTE:- This token is the example of JWT token, for every user login api will create new valid token
+Example:- key :- `x-api-key`, and value/Token:- `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOiI2NGZlMDgwZWQwNjRlMWI1MTEwN2Q3NzIiLCJpYXQiOjE2OTQzNzAxNjF9.uSQXSZBPLAy69GcE8NsDNjrRbNs0QxLkeZws7H3YnXQ` NOTE:- This token is the example of JWT token, for every user login api will create new valid token

 - Used a middleware for authentication and Authorisation purpose.